There are dozens of museums in the Seattle-Tacoma metro region. You could visit two almost every week and not hit the same one twice.

 CityPass Seattle discount ticket package

-With a CityPass Seattle ticket package, you get into five museums and other attractions for one low price, including the Space Needle, Seattle Aquarium, Argosy Cruises Harbor Tour, Museum of Pop Culture (MoPOP) or Woodland Park Zoo, and Chihuly Garden and Glass or Pacific Science Center.
+With a CityPass Seattle ticket package, you get into five of the most popular museums and other attractions for one low price, including the Space Needle, Seattle Aquarium, Argosy Cruises Harbor Tour, Museum of Pop Culture (MoPOP) or Woodland Park Zoo, and Chihuly Garden and Glass or Pacific Science Center.

 Seattle Museum Month